haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/docker/docker-phpstorm-test.md

 		docker-compose exec --user=magento2 web /bin/bash
 2. In the Bash shell, change to the directory containing the objects to test.

-	For example, to run tests for the Admin notification module, change to the following directory:
+	例如， to run tests for the Admin notification module, change to the following directory:

 		cd /var/www/magento2/vendor/magento/module-admin-notification/Test/Unit
 3. Run PHPUnit as follows:

 		<path to phpunit> -c <path to phpunit.xml> .

-	For example,
+	例如，

 		/var/www/magento2/vendor/bin/phpunit -c /var/www/magento2/dev/tests/unit/phpunit.xml .